 A global insurer was able to embed a culture of continuous improvement, with centralisation of the finance functions and a reduction of 30% in the finance reporting timetable.

-In the final instalment of my transformation failures series, I’m going to spare you the analogies and boil down years of involvement in a variety of transformation projects into some practical lessons my team and I have learnt from those that worked well.
+In the last instalment of my transformation series, I’m going to spare you the analogies and boil down years of involvement in a variety of transformation projects into four practical lessons my team and I have learnt from those that worked well.

 Actuary training fails to prepare students for practical life office work in a crucial way: there is a glaring neglect of IT training.

 The necessity of strong actuarial leadership to the success of transformation projects is well established.
 Once the leaders are on board, what can they do to get buy-in from their teams?

 History has shown us that the key objectives of corporate transformation projects are very often not met (a fact to which many studies attest), but are there factors present in actuarial teams specifically that can make or break actuarial transformation projects?